Semi Ojeleye: Milwaukee Bucks (2021–2022)

 On August 6, 2021, Ojeleye signed with the Milwaukee Bucks on a one-year, veteran's minimum contract.

 Los Angeles Clippers (2022)

 On February 10, 2022, Ojeleye was traded to the Los Angeles Clippers as part of a four-team trade.
 On March 26, he was waived.

-Virtus Bologna (2022–present)
+Virtus Bologna (2022–2023)

 On July 28, 2022, Ojeleye signed a two-year deal with Virtus Bologna of the Italian Lega Basket Serie A (LBA) and the EuroLeague.
 On 29 September 2022, after having ousted Olimpia Milano in the semifinals, Virtus won its third Supercup, defeating 72–69 Banco di Sardegna Sassari and achieving a back-to-back, following the 2021 trophy.
 Ojeleye was nominated MVP of the competition.

+However, despite good premises Virtus ended the EuroLeague season at the 14th place, thus it did not qualify for the playoffs.
+Moreover, the team was defeated in the Italian Basketball Cup final by Brescia.
+In June, after having ousted 3–0 both Brindisi and Tortona, Virtus was defeated 4–3 by Olimpia Milan in the national finals, following a series which was widely regarded among the best in the latest years of Italian basketball.

+Valencia (2023–2025)

+On July 1, 2023, Ojeleye's contract with Bologna was bought out by Spanish club Valencia for a sum of $300,000.

+Crvena zvezda (2025–present)

+On June 30, 2025, Ojeleye signed with Crvena zvezda of the ABA League.